Puthandu: Celebration

-Tamil people celebrate Puthandu, also called Puthuvarusham, as the traditional "Tamil/Hindu New Year", states Peter Reeves.
+Tamil people celebrate Puthandu, also called Puthuvarusham, as the traditional "Tamil/New Year", states Peter Reeves.
 This is the month of Chittirai, the first month of the Tamil solar calendar, and Puthandu typically falls on 14 April.
 In some parts of Southern Tamil Nadu, the festival is called Chittirai Vishu.
-On the eve of Puthandu, a tray arranged with three fruits (mango, banana and jack fruit), betel leaves and arecanut, gold/silver jewellery, coins/money, flowers and a mirror.
+On the eve of Puthandu, a tray is arranged with three fruits (mango, banana and jack fruit), betel leaves and arecanut, gold/silver jewellery, coins/money, flowers and a mirror.
 This is similar to the Vishu new year festival ceremonial tray in Kerala.
 According to the Tamil tradition, this festive tray is auspicious as the first sight upon waking on the new year day.
 Home entrances are decorated elaborately with colored rice powder.
 These designs are called kolams.

+Chittirai Thiruvilha in temples

-In the temple city of Madurai, the Chittirai Thiruvizha is celebrated in the Meenakshi Temple.
+In the temple city of Madurai, the Chittirai Thiruvilha is celebrated in the Meenakshi Temple.
 A huge exhibition is held, called Chittirai Porutkaatchi.
 On the day of the Tamil New Year, a big Car Festival is held at Tiruvidaimarudur near Kumbakonam.
 Festivals are also held at Tiruchirapalli, Kanchipuram and other places.

+Chithiraikani in Kongu Nadu

+Chithiraikani, also known as Vishukani, is an important part of the Puthandu celebrations in the Kongu Nadu region, which share similarities with Vishu celebrations in Kerala and Tulu Nadu.This Chithiraikani practice involves arrangement of a special tray containing auspicious items that are displayed in front of a mirror.
+The word "kani" in Kongu Tamil and Malayalam means "that which is seen first," and both celebrations involve arranging a special tray of auspicious items that are displayed in front of a mirror.
+The traditional belief is that viewing joyful and auspicious things first on the new year day brings prosperity and good luck.

+The Chithiraikani or Vishukani tray typically includes three fruits (mango, banana, and jackfruit), betel leaves, rice, lemon, cucumber, coconut cut open, arecanut, gold or silver jewelry, coins or money, flowers, and a mirror, among other things that symbolize wealth and prosperity.
+This arrangement is similar to the Vishu celebrations that take place in Kerala.
+In some parts of Kerala, the Vishukkani tray also includes Aranmula kannadi (Vaalkannadi), golden color Konna flowers (Cassia fistula) which bloom in the season of Vishu, gold or silver jewelry, coins or money, flowers, and a mirror.
+The mirror symbolizes seeing oneself as a part of the abundance one sees in the form of Pani.

+The day before the Chithiraikani or Vishukkani celebrations, people prepare the tray of auspicious items.
+On the new year day, elders light lamps and wake up juniors in the family.
+As soon as they wake up, they walk to the kani with their eyes closed and see it as the first scene of the year.
+This tradition is significant in both regions and is believed to bring good luck and prosperity for the coming year.